 There is no information on the group’s movement after January 31, 1959.
 The route of the group ran through unpopulated territories and its participants did not have any means of communication (portable transceiver for such distances at that time had considerable weight and was not available for ordinary citizens).

 In accordance with the protocol of the Route commission of the Committee for Physical Education and Sport of the Sverdlovsk City Executive Committee, the deadline for receiving a telegram from Dyatlov about the end of the expedition was on February 12, 1959.
-Following inquiries of friends and family of the missing tourists, the search started only on 20 February same year when the UPI management sent on the group's route one group then some more
+Following inquiries of friends and family of the missing hikers, the search started only on 20 February same year when the UPI management sent on the group's route one group then some more

 - 24 -

 search groups of experienced mountaineers, units of the Ministry of Internal Affairs, aircraft and helicopters of civil and military aviation.